vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 602  }
 {% endhighlight %}

-Finally, the lookuped method is invoked at line 640:
+Finally, the looked up method is invoked at line 640:

 {% highlight C %}
 630  // Invoke the method.